Rankings

 Why?
 Because faction sample sizes in wargames are not arbitrary or random.
 They’re meaningful; they reflect something real about a faction’s usage and place in the meta.

-A popular faction may not overperform or underperform, but by virtue of its popularity, it’s important for us to respect it.
+A popular faction may not overperform or underperform, but by virtue of its popularity, it’s important for us to recognize it.
 Certainly a popular faction with a 48% win rate is more important than an unpopular faction with a clean 50% win rate.
 The former is much more significant and influential on the meta than the latter.

 Pessimistic Rankings